EDCD/EDDN/README.md

 You **MUST** use the correct hostname in the Upload URLs as these are TLS/HTTPS connections terminated on a Reverse Proxy.

-You can get away with using alternate hostnames on the Listener URLs, as they're purely a ZeroMQ endpoint, no TLS.
-But don't be surprised if either the Beta or Dev service is actually running on a different IP, so don't chance it.
+The Listener URLs are ZeroMQ endpoints, no TLS.
+But whilst this means you don't strictly need to use the correct hostname there is no guarantee that the beta and dev hostnames won't be pointing at, or hosted on, a different IP.

 If you need to test some of your own changes then please read [Running this software](docs/Running-this-software.md) for how to instantiate